 Basically, the Devil card tells us what impulses we need to accept as part of our basic nature, what Sigmund Freud called the "Id."
 We can only suppress it so far, but we can suppress it enough that it doesn't translate into addiction or destructive behavior.
 It's knowing who we are and our own limitations.
 A resolution that’s much better than an eternity burning in hell, certainly.

-No card in the Tarot deck is as feared -- and as misunderstood -- as Death.
+No card in the Tarot deck is as feared -- and as misunderstood -- as The Death Tarot card.
 What has traditionally been known as the Death card is not about literal death of any person.
 It may represent the death of something else, like a project, plan or relationship.
 It also points to a time of harvest, symbolized in classical decks by the reaping skeleton.
 Unless the fruits of summer are harvested, they are lost to winter's harshness and the people do not eat.
 This card portrays the action of winter on the landscape -- lush greenery is cut back, revealing the bones of the landscape.
 The season of dark and cold separates the annual plants -- that live and die in one year -- from the perennials, which can take refuge in their root systems until the following spring, to sprout anew.
 As the scythe cuts the cords that link us to the past, it liberates us to go forward without fear, because we have nothing left to lose.
 We can see that everything pruned away is recycled for the fertility of the future, so that nothing is really ever lost, despite seasonal cycles of gain and loss.

 In the more modern decks, we see Death mounted on a horse and wearing black armor.
 The emphasis in these decks is on the punishment of sin -- much like the way the medieval plague, which inspired the death image, was used to explain the wrath of God.
 Luckily, nowadays, we aren't so encumbered with such a guilt-ridden philosophy.